byui-cit/cit470/ab1/README.md

-## Task: Above-and-Beyond 1 Local GNS3
+## Task: Above-and-Beyond 1: Local GNS3
 Complete an optional project that creatively goes "above and beyond" the tasks you and your partner(s) are working on in your team projects.

 Students that achieve a passing grade with each of their team tasks and peer evaluations will pass the course with a C grade.
 Above-and-beyond tasks are projects that students may accomplish individually.
 There are eight Above-and-beyond opportunities in this course.

-After completing this task, you will have a functional working mock-up on your local computer, which mimics many aspects of the network that you and your partner(s) build in the <a href="https://byui-cit.github.io/cit470/firewalls/" target="_blank" ref="noopener">Firewalls</a> team task.
+After completing this task,
+your own computer will have a functional working mock-up of your team's infrastructure.
+Your mock-up will mimic many aspects of the network that you and your partner(s) build in the <a href="https://byui-cit.github.io/cit470/firewalls/" target="_blank" ref="noopener">Firewalls</a> team task.

 ## Tools
 - Sign up for a free gns3.com account: <a href="https://www.gns3.com/account/login" target="_blank" ref="noopener">https://www.gns3.com/account/login</a>
 - A desktop or laptop computer with at least 16GB RAM
 - A Type-II Hypervisor, suitable to run the KVM (kernel-virtual-machine) features of the GNS3 VM that accompanies the GNS3 application:
   - Oracle VirtualBox
-  - VMware Workstation Player or VMware Fusion Player
+  - VMware Workstation Player (Windows) or VMware Fusion Player (macOS)
   - Microsoft Hyper-V Manager
 - GNS3 software components:
+  - The GNS3 VM: <a href="https://www.gns3.com/software/download-vm" target="_blank" rel="noopener">https://www.gns3.com/software/download-vm</a>
   - The GNS3 application: <a href="https://www.gns3.com/software/download" target="_blank" rel="noopener">https://www.gns3.com/software/download</a>
-  - The GNS3 VM: <a href="https://www.gns3.com/software/download-vm" target="_blank" rel="noopener">https://www.gns3.com/software/download-vm</a>
+    - *(If you are using an Intel-based Apple computer running macOS, you will also need to download and install Royal TSX, then launch Royal TSX and install its VNC plugin component.)*

 *If your computer isn't capable of satisfying all of these requirements, you should defer this project and choose to work on different above-and-beyond opportunities.
 There are still enough opportunities to earn the